 What Is a Nail Salon Business Plan?

-Your nail salon business plan is more than a tracker of your day-to-day operations.
+Your nail salon business plan does a lot more than track day to day operations.

-It’s a competitive analysis of your own business, complete with market research, a mission statement, a financial plan and a long-term strategy for promoting and growing your company.
+It’s a competitive analysis of your own business, complete with market research, a financial plan, mission statement and long term strategy for promoting and growing your company.
 It will usually also include a plan for supporting your nail technicians and staff’s needs.

 A nail salon business plan usually includes both an executive summary of the plan (we’ll describe this in more detail later) plus a nail salon business description and the actions you’ll take to establish your nail salon and build a loyal customer base.